 - Response Time: 25mS max (max transmit speed)

 Most often when camera trapping you will use Scout to control the camera and the camera to control the flashes.
-This is the use case the above diagram shows.
-If you are interested in using Scout to sync the flashes you can visit here.
-The unconnected RCA connector in the diagram is Flash-Sync-In and is not used in this connection scheme.
+This is the use case shown in the diagram above.
+If you are interested in using Scout to sync the flashes it is done using the same connection scheme shown for the Sabre here.
+The unconnected RCA connector in the diagram is the Flash-Sync-Input and is not used in this connection scheme.
 The default timing will assert the camera shutter and 1/2 press simultaneously so for most cases no additional configuration is required.
 The camera shutter cable can be selected from a drop down list at the time of ordering.
+You can also use Scout to stop and start video recording on your Sony camera with this optional cable.

 Shown to the left is the Scout transmitter strapped to a tree with our optional tree bracket - both are then locked to the tree with a Master Lock Python Cable (5/16") Lock.
 Scout will accept cables up to 10 mm in diameter